ArneBachmann/sos/README.md

 ## Release Management ##
 - Increase version number in `setup.py`
 - Run `python3 setup.py clean build test` to update the PyPI version number, compile and test the code, and package it into an archive.
-If you need evelated rights to do so, use `sudo -E python...`.
+If you need elevated rights to do so, use `sudo -E python…`.
 - Run `git add`, `git commit` and `git push` and let Travis CI and AppVeyor run the tests against different target platforms.
 If there were no problems, continue:
 - Don't forget to tag releases
 - Run `python3 setup.py sdist`